gravity182/homeserver/Installation.md

 3. continue seeding in the torrent client even after importing,
 4. remove a movie from the torrent client without impacting its copy in the Plex library, and vice versa

 This chart fully supports hard links.
-If you have followed the Radarr/Sonarr/qBittorrent instructions precisely, it's already working.
+If you have followed the [Radarr](#radarr)/[Sonarr](#sonarr)/[qBittorrent](#qbittorrent) instructions precisely, it's already working.

-Anyway, let's check up our setup one more time.
-Here's what you need to do:
+Just to double-check, here's what you need to do:
 1. Radarr:
-    - In Settings -> Media Management add a root folder with the path of `/data/library/movies`
+    - In Settings -> Media Management add a root folder with the path of `/data/library/movies`.
+The Radarr container should have access to the `/data` directory on the host, i.e. `services.radarr.data=/data`
 2. Sonarr:
-    - In Settings -> Media Management add a root folder with the path of `/data/library/tv`
+    - In Settings -> Media Management add a root folder with the path of `/data/library/tv`.
+The Sonarr container should have access to the `/data` directory on the host, i.e. `services.sonarr.data=/data`
 3. qBittorrent:
     - In Settings -> Downloads set `Default Save Path (complete)` to `/data/torrents`.
-Do not touch the other paths
+Do not touch the other paths.
+The qBittorrent container should have access to the `/data/torrents` directory on the host, i.e. `services.qbittorrent.data=/data/torrents`
+    - The same applies to SABnzbd (just replace `/data/torrents` with `/data/usenet`)
 4. Plex:
     - Add 2 libraries:
         - `Movies` with the path of `/data/library/movies`
         - `TV Shows` with the path of `/data/library/tv`
+    - The Plex container should have access to the `/data/library` directory on the host, i.e. `services.plex.library=/data/library`
+    - The same applies to Jellyfin (the path is the same)

 The setup above implies you haven't changed the default paths set in `values.yaml`, otherwise use the ones you set.